ali-hassan176/My-AI/README.md

 -Converts speech to text using Google's API
--Responds with realistic female voice using `gTTS` -Gracefully handles timeouts and recognition errors
+-Responds with realistic female voice using `gTTS` -Gracefully handles timeouts and recognition errors -open different sites by voice command(site link must be in the processcommand function) -play the music by command(link must be in musiclibrary)

 # Setup Instructions
 -Clone the repo